Dakshin22/InterpretIF/README.md

 The Parts classes feature inheritance for the various parts of a passage:

+TextPart contains a string data member that stores all the plain text between the other Part objects

 A link, or LinkPart, which is visible to the user around [[these]] brackets.

+If/else-if/else also have corresponding parts, which compare values of variables in the story with stored values and their functionality is the same as in regular programming.

+Finally, a block or BlockPart groups the instructions that occur after each if/else-if/else statement.